Remon-Ansary/Beego-Project/readme.md

 - Can search cat images by static or animated images
 - Can filter cat images by order
 - can set images per page
+- After selecting order a dynamic page will be generated
 ```

 ### Prerequisite